patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

   : Caption
 :::

-We find that the best summaries are produced by the combined KG+LD input.
+We find that the best summaries are indeed produced by the combined KG+LD input.
 This is followed by LDs and then finally KGs.
 There is a significant difference in performance between the three.
 All our results are for the validation set.

-# Methodology {#methodology .unnumbered}
+## Methodology {#methodology .unnumbered}

 We use